BBVA/openshift-utils/README.md

-# MLoOpenshift
+# Openshift Utils

-Utilities for ML on Openshift
+Utilities for Openshift

 ## Deploy Openshift on Openstack